ipspace/netlab/docs/labs/libvirt.md

 (libvirt-network-external)=
 ### Connecting to the Outside World

 Lab networks are created as private, very-isolated *libvirt* networks without a DHCP server.
-If you want to have a lab network connected to the outside world:
+If you want to have a lab network connected to the outside world set the **libvirt.public** and/or **libvirt.uplink** link attributes (setting one of them is enough):

 * Set **libvirt.public** link attribute to **true**, or to any value [supported by *libvirt*](https://libvirt.org/formatdomain.html#direct-attachment-to-physical-interface)[^MACVTAP].
 * Set **libvirt.uplink** link attribute to the name of the Ethernet interface on your server[^IFNAME] if your Linux distribution does not use **eth0** as the name of the Ethernet interface[^U22].